zpl-ZhipingLuo/Zhiping01.github.io/README.md

 + Pharmacological and biological investigations of plant cyclopeptides
 + DNA Extraction and PCR Detection of Agkistrodon and Black Snake

+## Conferences
++ Asian Forum on Modern Research of Traditional Chinese Medicines [Nanjing, 2016.11]
+Participated in the student Forum
+Participated in the academic speech contest
++ The 5th Annual meeting of GP-TCM Research Association-cum-Summit on Compendium of Materia and Innovative Drug Discovery in Chinese Medicine [Hong Kong, 2016.08]
+Presented an academic poster
+Participated in the academic reports

 ## Honors & Awards
 + [2020] Sanofi CSO China Functional Award (Marvelous contribution for supporting oncology clinical study)